mariobox/Hugo-Source/content/colophon.md

 I keep track of changes to the site with [Git](http://www.git-scm.com), and store my [source files](https://github.com/mariobox/mariosanchez.org) in a [Github](http://www.github.com) remote repository.

+I do most of my work from the command line, on a Linux terminal emmulator called Git Bash that comes with [Git for Windows](https://git-scm.com/).